vgteam/giraffe-sv-paper/scripts/archiving/README.md

 To actually make the archive available, you will need `ZENODO_DEPOSITION` and `ZENODO_TOKEN` environment variables populated with a Zenodo deposition ID to upload the software archive and product files to, and a Zenodo access token to authenticate the upload.
 Note that Zenodo does not reliably support in-place update; exitsing files will need to be deleted on the Zenodo side.
 You will also need `ipfs` version 0.8.0 to hash and share the data.

-These scripts aren't really meant to be run by anyone but the authors, but they serve as an explaination of how the archive was assembled.
+These scripts aren't really meant to be run by anyone but the authors, but they serve as an explanation of how the archive was assembled.

 Information about the resulting archive is available in the [overall archive readme](archive-readme.md) and the [software archive readme](software-readme.md).